Here's a look at the life of Rev. Al Sharpton, political activist and Baptist minister.

-May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received in 2004 for his presidential bid.
+May 13, 2004 - Is ordered by the Federal Election Commission to repay $100,000 in public matching funds he received for his 2004 presidential bid.

 July 28, 2004 - Addresses the Democratic National Convention in Boston.

-October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 protest.
+October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 rally.

 April 23, 2009 - Is fined $285,000 by the FEC, alleging he received hundreds of thousands of dollars in private funds.
 It is later found that his National Action Network gave hundreds of thousands of dollars towards his campaign that should have been covered by his election committee.

-June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling when arrests have been made.
+June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling.